Published on August 6, 2021

 4. Creating a Sitemap with Vue

-Sitemaps are a great way to tell search engines what pages you consider to be the most important on your site, help them discover new pages, and just make it easier for crawlers to find all the pages of your site.
+Sitemaps is a great way to tell search engines what pages you consider to be the most important on your site and help them discover new pages.
+It just makes crawlers find all the pages of your site considerably easier.

 To generate your sitemap.xml file, simply install the vue-router-sitemap plugin and follow the instructions.